bnitish23/django-project/README.md

 # django-project
-this is django project of how to add tables in databse using django
+this is django projects of how to add tables in database using django forms